djsplice/lmnt_marketplace_plugin/README.md

 - **Status Reporting**: Sends real-time job status updates (`processing`, `printing`, `success`, `failure`) back to the Marketplace API.
 - **Authentication**: Manages printer registration and the secure storage and automatic refresh of printer JWTs.

-### Robust G-code Macro Implementation
+### Klipper: G-code Macro Implementation (`secure_print.py`)

-The plugin integrates with Klipper's `virtual_sdcard.py` to handle the printing of encrypted G-code files.
-This is achieved without any modifications to Klipper's source code by leveraging a G-code macro in `printer.cfg`.
+This plugin integrates with Klipper's `virtual_sdcard.py` to handle the printing of encrypted G-code files.
+This is achieved without modifying Klipper's source code by leveraging a G-code macro in `printer.cfg`.

 This macro intercepts the `SDCARD_PRINT_FILE` command, inspects the filename, and intelligently routes the request:
 - **Encrypted Files** (e.g., `virtual_...`): Are sent to the plugin's `SET_GCODE_FD` command for secure, in-memory printing.